riyadasgupta/PCOS-Management-System/README.md

 - Doctor appointment scheduling by specialization
 - User authentication and protected routes
 - ML-powered risk prediction for PCOS
+- Note on Machine Learning Module

+  The machine learning components for PCOS risk prediction are currently under development and will be integrated soon.
+Stay tuned for updates and enhancements.
 - Responsive UI using Material-UI components

 ---